Free Initial Consultation

 Expungement in North Carolina

-There are many rules and requirements which must be met in order for someone to file an expungement in North Carolina, which is why it’s helpful to consult a lawyer.
+There are many rules and requirements that must be met for someone to file an expungement in North Carolina, which is why it’s helpful to consult a lawyer.

 These rules include the following: